-- 46. The risk that witness preparation could be used to coach witnesses can also be mitigated by clear guidelines establishing permissible and prohibited conduct.
+- 47. The Chamber is mindful of the concern that witness preparation could become an improper rehearsal of in-court testimony which may negatively affect the reliability of the evidence adduced at trial.
+However, the Chamber is not convinced that this possibility necessitates a total ban on pre-testimony meetings between parties and the witnesses they are calling.
+The Chamber considers that the risk can be adequately addressed by appropriate safeguards. - 48.
+One such safeguard is the use of cross-examination.
+Although the defence challenges the prosecution's submission that cross-examination is effective in detecting any improprieties in witness preparation,71 the Chamber is of the view that cross-examination, and questioning by the Chamber, concerning the extent of a witness's preparation can provide an important check against improper conduct. - 49.
+The risk that witness preparation could be used to coach witnesses can also be mitigated by clear guidelines establishing permissible and prohibited conduct.
 The Chamber has included such guidelines in the witness preparation protocol appended as an Annex to this Decision.
-In addition, the Chamber notes that professional standards require counsel to act in good faith at all times and prohibit intentional interference with a witness's evidence. - 47.
-As an additional safeguard, the Chamber also considers it worthwhile to require that preparation sessions be video recorded.
+In addition, the Chamber notes that professional standards require counsel to act in good faith at all times and prohibit intentional interference with a witness's evidence. - 50.
+As an additional safeguard, the Chamber considers it worthwhile to require that preparation sessions be video recorded.
 Without prejudice to the relevant Articles and Rules applicable to disclosure, in the event of allegations of coaching of a witness or of any other improper interference with the evidence to be presented by a witness, the non-calling party may request the Chamber to order the disclosure of the video.
 The party making such a request shall satisfy the Chamber that there is a concrete and credible basis for the request.
-On being so satisfied as to the basis of the request, the Chamber, in its discretion, may consider whether to review the video recording prior to making any disclosure order, mindful of the need, among other things, to protect such privileged information as may be revealed in the video recording. - 48.
-However, the Chamber considers video recording to be a sufficient safeguard and finds that requiring the presence of a representative from the non-calling party or the VWU at the meeting is unwarranted at this stage.
+On being so satisfied as to the basis of the request, the Chamber, in its discretion, may consider whether to review the video recording prior to making any disclosure order, mindful of the need, among other things, to protect such privileged information as may be revealed in the video recording.

+51. However, the Chamber considers video recording to be a sufficient safeguard and finds that requiring the presence of a representative from the non-calling party or the VWU at the meeting is unwarranted at this stage.
 The Chamber has no basis for assuming that either party will fail to adhere to the limitations established in the attached protocol for conducting witness preparation or will otherwise violate professional standards when preparing witnesses, and therefore concludes that it is unnecessary to require a third party to attend the meetings.